 All the above points substantiate that no Sikh soldier left Anandpur Sahib without Guru’s order and the storey of 40 Muktas as often narrated in Gurdwaras is a Myth.

-The most relevant and logical explanation of the above storey is as follow:
+The most relevant and logical explanation of the above story is as follow:

 Guru Gobind Singh was on way to Talwandi, stopped at a place called Rohi.
 There he met a group of 40 men with Mata Bhag Kaur.
 These men were from Majha region of Punjab.
 They conveyed their condolences at the death of four Sahibzades and Mata Gujar Kaur.
 The main objective of their meeting with Guru ji was to offer their services to have a compromise with Mughal authorities.
 Guru ji told them Mughal atrocities on Sikh Gurus and on Sikhs such as Guru Arjan’s martyrdom, Guru Hargobind’s incarceration at Gwalior, Guru Teg Bhadur’s martyrdom and siege of Anandpur.
 Guru ji asked them: Where were you all this while?
 Why you not ashamed to talk the way you did?
 They did not like what Guru told them.